IMAGE DESCRIPTION: Image of icons of all the different assistive technologies and icons to demonstrate types of disabilities.

 Visually?
 Are you an auditory learner?
 Do you learn best in an interactive environment, hands-on, and/or experience?
 It is extremely important to remember that everyone learns best in different ways — not a single, one-size-fits-all solution.
 The focus should always be to understand the unique needs and help people learn with their different abilities and NOT the disability.

-All these questions lead to the required accessibility standards and guidelines which have been established.
+All these questions lead to the required accessibility standards and guidelines which consist of a variety of accessibility laws.

 - Accessibility-compliant Curriculum Development